GUISBOROUGH PRIORY BUILT -

 "I, Robert de Brus, and Agnes my wife, and Adam our son and heir, to the church of S Mary at Gyseburne, and to the brethren serving God there, in free, quiet and perpetual alms, with all the liberties, free customs and privileges which we possessed in them by the gift and grant of Henry, King of England".

-1124 - A Royal Charter granted Robert De Brus the lordship of Annandale in Scotland.
+DE BRUS SCOTTISH LINE - A Royal Charter granted Robert De Brus the Lordship of Annandale in Scotland.

 Henry I Silver Penny.

-Stephen was crowned and this eventually precipitated a civil war in England.
+Stephen was crowned and this eventually caused a civil war in England.

-1138 - David I, the king of Scotland, was Matilda's Uncle and took up arms against Stephen, seeing the possibility of extending his own territory into England.
+BATTLE OF THE STANDARD - David I, the King of Scotland, was Matilda's Uncle and took up arms against Stephen, seeing the possibility of extending his own territory into England.

 He invaded and laid waste Northumbria, committing gross atrocities wherever the Scots army went.